Boxersteavee/Boxersteavee/README.md

 - 💻 I’m currently working on School Work :/

-- 🌱 I’m currently studying for my A-Levels, in Year 12.
+- 🌱 I’m currently studying for A-Levels, in Year 12.

 - 📫 Reach me on discord @Boxersteavee

 - ⚡ Fun fact: **I'm from the UK!**

+- Read More about my on [My Website](https://boxersteavee.dev)

 <h3 align="left">Contact me</h3>
 <p align="left">